JustNevi/mpass/README.md

 3. Insert a Password

-   You can insert a password in two ways:
+   You can insert a password in several ways:

    a.
 Interactive mode: